The conscious V unconscious mind

 |

-The conscious mind represents only 10 per cent of the total capacity of the human brain.
+The conscious mind represents only 10 per cent of the total capacity of the human brain and is essentially whatever you are currently aware of and focused upon.

 We can only ever hold seven (+/- 2 ) items at any one time in short-term memory.
 The conscious mind can therefore only ever process a maximum of nine items at any one time.